 End the live session

-The format of the message also changed.
+The format of this message also changed.
 See the API reference for the full format.